Blqtent/jackc/README.md

 ## 4. Classes

 ### 4.1.
 Math

+See the [book][8].

 ### 4.2.
 String

+See the [book][8].

 ### 4.3.
 Array

+See the [book][8].

 ### 4.4.
 Output

+See the [book][8].

 ### 4.5.
 Screen

+Screen 512 x 256 pixels.

+The screen memory starts a 16384 and ends at 24575.

+Pixels are single bit black and white packed in 16bit words.
+There is 32 16bit words by line of screen.

+See the [book][8] for more.

 ### 4.6.
 Keyboard

+The current pressed key Unicode value is located at memory address 24576.

+There is special key values:
+- Newline     is 128.
+- Backspace   is 129
+- left arrow  is 130
+- up arrow    is 131
+- right arrow is 132
+- down arrow  is 133
+...

+See the [book][8] for more.

 ### 4.7.
 Memory

+See the [book][8].

 ### 4.8.
 Sys

+See the [book][8].

 ### 4.9.
 File

+TODO.

 ```
 	constructor File new(String path, boolean writing);